-9. The Office for Budget Responsibility's (OBR) latest Economic and Fiscal Outlook published alongside the Chancellor of the Exchequer's Spring Statement on 23 March 2022, highlighted that household energy bills were set to rise by 54% in April and a further 40% in October, "pushing inflation to a 40-year high of 8.7% in the fourth quarter of 2022".
+9. The Office for Budget Responsibility's (OBR) latest Economic and Fiscal

+Outlook, published alongside the Chancellor of the Exchequer's Spring Statement on 23 March 2022, highlighted that household energy bills were set to rise by 54% in April and a further 40% in October, "pushing inflation to a 40-year high of 8.7% in the fourth quarter of 2022".
 The OBR suggests that "higher inflation will erode real incomes and consumption, cutting GDP growth this year from 6.0% in our October [2021] forecast to 3.8%".
 It goes on to state that, "with inflation outpacing growth in nominal earnings and net taxes due to rise in April, real living standards are set to fall by 2.2% in 2022-23 - their largest financial year fall on record - and not recover their pre-pandemic level until 2024-25".
-The Office for National Statistics (ONS) data on Consumer Price Inflation (CPI) for March 2022, published on 13 April, shows that CPI rose to 7% in the year to March, the highest rate since 1992, and up from 6.2% in February.
-This rise, the ONS highlights, is driven by a sharp increase in petrol and diesel prices.
+The Office for National Statistics (ONS) data on Consumer Price Inflation (CPI) for April 2022, published on 18 May 2022, shows that CPI rose by 9% in the year to April, up from 7% in March.

-&lt;sup>1 Expanding Scotland's talent pool - gov.scot (www.gov.scot)

-- 10. The OBR has maintained its assumption from the October forecasts that the pandemic has led to economic scarring of 2% of GDP, but in the medium-term has "revised up the contribution to scarring of lower labour supply (due to a smaller population and lower labour force participation) from 0.8 to 1.2 percentage points and made an offsetting downward revision to the hit to productivity". - 11.
-The (ONS) Labour Market Overview, UK: April 2022 (published on 12 April 2022) notes that the UK employment rate was largely unchanged in the last quarter at 75.5%, while in Scotland it was at 74.7%.
-The UK unemployment rate was 3.8% compared to a rate of 3.5% in Scotland, and the economic inactivity rate in the UK increased by 0.2% points to 21.4%, "driven by those who are economically inactive because they are looking after family or home, retired, or long-term sick".
-In Scotland it was 22.5%. - 12.
-The Fraser of Allander Institute, in a blog on Trends in Economic Activity, of 1 April 2022, explores how these trends have changed through the Covid pandemic, with increases in the overall level of economic inactivity in Scotland.
-While it suggests that this appears in part to be because more younger people are in full-time education and a greater number of older people are choosing early retirement, "there are now over 20,000 more people economically inactive because of long-term sickness than we had pre-pandemic".
-The blog notes that this "may well become the key legacy of the pandemic, and in the months ahead should be a key priority for government".
+10. In its March Outlook, the OBR maintained its assumption from the October forecasts that the pandemic has led to economic scarring of 2% of GDP, but in the medium-term it "revised up the contribution to scarring of lower labour supply (due to a smaller population and lower labour force participation) from 0.8 to 1.2 percentage points and made an offsetting downward revision to the hit to productivity".

+11. The (ONS) Labour Market Overview, UK: April 2022 (published on 12 April 2022) notes that the UK employment rate was at 75.7%, while in Scotland it was at 75.6.
+The UK unemployment rate was 3.7% compared to a record low rate of 3.2% in Scotland, and the economic inactivity rate in the UK was 21.4%.
+In Scotland it was 21.9%.

+12. A report from Sheffield Hallam University on The Real Level of Unemployment 2022: the myth of full employment across Britain, published on 23 May 2022, however provides an alternative set of unemployment figures, suggesting that the real level of unemployment in Britain is 2.3 million, 1 million more than official figures suggest.
+The report estimates that there are 790,000 'hidden unemployed' on incapacity benefits.
+It states that "these are men and women who might have expected to be in work in a genuinely fully employed economy", adding "they do not represent fraudulent claims and they account for slightly less than a third of the headline total of incapacity claimants of working age".
+It suggests that there are 102,000 'hidden unemployed' people on incapacity benefits in Scotland, compared to 122,300 unemployment benefit claimants.